ordina-jworks/ordina-jworks.github.io/_posts/2017-08-03-Browser Security Features.md

 Afterwards, you can register your domain at [https://hstspreload.org/](https://hstspreload.org/){: target="_blank" }

+### Are there any risks?
+Activating HSTS does offer some risks:
+* If you include the `includesubdomains` directive, you tell the browser that *all* subdomains need to be retrieved over HTTPS.
+  If your internal applications are on a subdomain (e.g. internal.example.com), you'll block access to those that haven't enabled TLS yet.
+* Adding the `preload` directive is even more dangerous: because this tells browser makes to hardcode your HSTS settings.
+  If you've made a mistake in the setup, it can take a long time be removed from the list.
+  Since this list is *in* the browser, you'll affect both your existing and your new users.
+These risks can be mitigated through extensive testing and conservative settings.
+Start with a short max-age and slowly increase its length, don't include subdomains if you're not 100% sure that *all* subdomains need to be included and perhaps most importantly, **don't** activate preload unless you're 100% sure that everything works as intended.

+### Should I activate HSTS?
+For those (subdomains) where TLS is enabled, you should start rolling out HSTS (while keeping in mind the warnings above).

 ## Public key pinning
 Alright, now you've secured your site with HTTPS, and you've made sure your users can't fall victim to a Man in the Middle attack.
 Or have you?